Pipe velocity calculator

 Check velocities on every pipe at once, sized to DN/Schedule, in the Studio.

-Open the Studio →Find the mean velocity of a fluid in a pipe from the flow rate and the internal diameter, or work back to the flow rate for a target velocity.
-Velocity is the first sanity check on a pipe size: too fast brings noise, erosion and pressure loss, too slow lets solids settle.
+Open the StudioThis free pipe velocity calculator finds the mean velocity of a fluid in a pipe from the flow rate and internal diameter, or works back from a target velocity to the flow it carries.
+Pick a standard pipe size and it fills the true internal bore for you (Sch 10, 40, 80 and 160, ASME B36.10M), and every input and result reads in metric or imperial units.
+Velocity is the first sanity check on a pipe size: too fast brings noise, erosion and water hammer risk, too slow lets solids settle.

 Method